 In addition to celebrating with fireworks, you might also want to consider visiting the National Mall and seeing some of the most notable sites and landmarks in the United States.

 Mount Vernon is a great place to celebrate the founding of our nation with our founding father, George Washington.
-They have a special event with fireworks and a chance to meet the General.

 If you are just in town for the day and want to know all about the fireworks and concert, read our post on the Fourth of July in DC.

-7. Visit Arlington National Cemetery
+8. Visit Arlington National Cemetery